-The fulfillment center will then get to work on the fulfillment process, pulling inventory from the fulfillment warehouse, packaging up the inventory, and shipping the products out to the customer.
+The fulfillment center will then get to work on the fulfillment process, pulling inventory, packaging it, and shipping the order to the customer.

 Customer Receives the Product

-The last piece of the fulfillment centers puzzle is complete when the customer receives their products directly from the fulfillment center.
+The last piece of the fulfillment center’s puzzle is complete when the customer receives their products from the fulfillment center.

-Sometimes a fulfillment center will be tasked with additional duties, such as customer service and returns, while other times it just handles the warehouse storage, packaging, and shipping duties.
-No matter what the tasks may involve, supply chain management is extremely important.
+Sometimes a fulfillment center will be tasked with additional duties, such as returns, while other times, it just handles the typical warehouse storage, packaging, and shipping duties.

 How Does Warehousing Work?

-Now that you have an overview of fulfillment, you should know the difference between this concept and warehousing.
-Warehousing in the ecommerce context involves a facility that stores products in their warehouse for ecommerce companies that sell to consumers and other businesses.
+Warehousing in the ecommerce context involves a facility that stores products for online companies until they sell them to consumers or other businesses.

-The warehousing center will store products in the warehouse for long periods of time.
-Leasing warehouse space is usually more cost-effective for small and medium-sized businesses that need a place to store their products and don’t have their own warehouse.
+The warehouse center can store products in their facility for long periods of time.
+Leasing on-demand warehouse space is usually more cost-effective for small and medium-sized businesses that need a place to store their products but don’t have their own real estate.

-The fulfillment center and warehouse center operate differently.
-The fulfillment center has more steps to complete as it processes each order that comes through its facility.
-Since the warehouse facility is only responsible for storing the products and then shipping them to the ecommerce retailer or fulfillment center processing the retailer’s orders to increase their inventory, there are less steps that take place by the warehouse facility.
+Warehouses and fulfillment centers operate differently.
+The fulfillment center has more steps to complete as it processes each order that comes through the facility.
+Warehouses are only responsible for storing products, leaving the rest up to you.

 On the other hand, the fulfillment center handles most of the following duties: